Hsabonchi/Functional-Programming-Haskell-Ocaml/Functions.md

      `take n xs`
   - Split a list into two smaller lists (at the Nth position).
      `splitAt n xs`

+  - `Integral` includes only integral (whole) numbers.
+In this typeclass are Int and Integer.
+  - `fromIntegral` useful when you want integral and floating point types to work togethe , if we try to get a length of a list and then add it to 3.2, we'll get an error because we tried to add together an Int and a floating point number.
+So to get around this, we do fromIntegral (length [1,2,3,4]) + 3.2 and it all works out.

 ---

 <br>